 How does the trichoscopic examination proceed?

-The entire examination usually takes about 30 minutes and requires no special preparation.
+The entire examination takes about 30 minutes and does not require any anesthesia or convalescence.

 Who can benefit from trichoscopy?